Tags:

 Show Notes

 Food fraud was a rampant in the 18th and 19th Centuries.
 The Industrial Revolution had taken food quality out of the hands of the individual and on to business owners.
-Adulteration and food fraud would find its way into whiskey and one Kentucky distiller decided to fight back.
+Adulteration and food fraud would find its way into whiskey and Kentucky decided to fight back.

 Listen to the full episode with the player above or find it on your favorite podcast app under "Whiskey Lore."
 The full transcript is available on the tab above.